syncfusion-content/maui-docs/MAUI/DataGrid/export-to-pdf.md

 ### Customizing borders

-The SfDataGrid allows customizing the grid borders as follows using the `DataGridPdfExportingOption.GridLineType` property:
+The SfDataGrid provides the ability to customize grid borders by utilizing the `DataGridPdfExportingOption.GridLineType` property.

 * Both
 * Horizontal